HOW I WORK

 What I believe about therapy

 I believe therapy is awesome, period.
 There still seems to be a cultural belief that paints therapy as something for the “weak,” the “broken,” and the “crazy,” and I have a hard time with this because I believe the opposite.
 I believe anyone who steps up into a therapeutic space exhibits strength and courage, and is taking responsibility over their life.
 It is from this belief that I approach my work with clients.
 In my own personal practice of self-care and personal development, therapy has been a container within which I have grown more into myself, gained better understanding about how and why I operate the way I do, released and shed those aspects of being that no longer serve me, and stepped more into who I want to become as a person.
 Bottom line - I love therapy and look forward to continuing to be a part of spreading the narrative of how rad it is.

 Education & Training

 I graduated from Pacifica Graduate Institute with an M.A. in Counseling Psychology with an emphasis in Depth Psychology.
 There, I wrote the thesis that became the derivative of Green Exercise Therapy.
 In conjunction with graduate school, I obtained further clinical training at the University of San Francisco's Center for Child & Family Development and with Bay Area Community Resources, where I provided psychotherapy to children, adolescents, and their families in both school and community clinic settings.

 I currently serve on the Board of Directors for the Marin County Chapter of the California Association of Marriage & Family Therapists.
 I am also a member of the San Francisco Chapter of CAMFT, as well as Gaylesta, an association of psychotherapists serving the LGBTQ+ community.
-In addition to my psychotherapeutic work, I am also a Project Wayfinder Guide, bringing this purpose-driven curriculum into schools across the world.
+In addition to my psychotherapeutic work, I am also a Project Wayfinder Guide, bringing this purpose learning curriculum into schools.